Professional painting commissions by UK marine artist

 With painting commissions, I usually find out first what you are looking for in the painting so I can paint exactly what you want: namely, the specifics or characteristics of the painting (i.e. the size, light and shade, colouration, amount of detail required, if it is to be painted in a photorealistic style or something a little more painterly, but still containing detail and realism etc.).

-For example, if you're looking for a maritime painting which depicts some action and drama (which will always look more impressive than a static shot of a boat), then a photo of the boat in these conditions would be very helpful for me to use as reference (note: please ensure the copyright owner of the photograph grants written permission for me to use the photo for reference purposes).
-The more information you send me about how you want the painting to look, the better I can visualize how it will appear when it is finished.
+For example, if you're looking for a maritime painting which depicts some action and drama (which will always look more impressive than a static shot of a boat), then a good size photo (a jpg file of the image would be preferable) of the boat in these conditions would be very helpful for me to use as reference.
+Note: please ensure the copyright owner of the photograph grants written permission for me to use the photo for reference purposes.
+The more information you (the client) send me about how you want the painting to look, the better I can visualize how it will appear when it is finished.

 Penny and Andrew